Information-theoretic bounds on quantum advantage in machine learning: Machine learning settings

 \section{Machine learning settings}

-We assume that the observable $O$ is known and the physical experiment $\cE$ is an unknown CPTP map that belongs to a (known) function class $\cF$.
+We assume that the observable $O$ (with $\norm{O} \leq 1$) is known and the physical experiment $\cE$ is an unknown CPTP map that belongs to a set of CPTP maps $\cF$.
 Apart from $\cE \in \cF$, the process can be arbitrary --- a common assumption in statistical learning theory~\cite{valiant1984theory, blumer1989learnability, bartlett2002rademacher, vapnik2013nature, arunachalam2017guest}.
 For the sake of concreteness, we assume that $\cE$ is a CPTP map from a Hilbert space of $n$ qubits to a Hilbert space of $m$ qubits.
 Regarding inputs, we consider bit-strings of size $n$: $x \in \left\{0,1\right\}^n$.
 This is not a severe restriction, since floating-point representations of continuous parameters can always be truncated to a finite number of digits.
-We now give precise definitions for classical and quantum ML; see Fig.~\ref{fig:CMLvsQML} for an illustration.
+We now give precise definitions for classical and quantum ML settings; see Fig.~\ref{fig:CMLvsQML} for an illustration.

-\paragraph{Classical (C) ML models:} A classical ML model consists of two phases: learning and prediction.
-During the learning phase, a randomized classical algorithm selects classical inputs $x_i$ and we perform a (quantum) experiment that results in an outcome $o_i$ from performing a POVM measurement on $\cE(\ketbra{x_i}{x_i})$.
-A total of $N_{\mathrm{C}}$ experiments give rise to (classical) training data $\{(x_i, o_i)\}_{i=1}^{N_{\mathrm{C}}}$.
-After obtaining training data, the classical ML model will execute a randomized algorithm $\mathcal{A}$ to learn a prediction model
+\paragraph{Classical (C) ML:} The ML model consists of two phases: learning and prediction.
+During the learning phase, a randomized algorithm selects classical inputs $x_i$ and we perform a (quantum) experiment that results in an outcome $o_i$ from performing a POVM measurement on $\cE(\ketbra{x_i}{x_i})$.
+A total of $N_{\mathrm{C}}$ experiments give rise to the classical training data $\{(x_i, o_i)\}_{i=1}^{N_{\mathrm{C}}}$.
+After obtaining this training data, the ML model executes a randomized algorithm $\mathcal{A}$ to learn a prediction model